Fahim-Prodhan/art-craft-client/README.md

 ## Key Features
+- **Responsive Design:** Ensures optimal viewing across all devices, including mobile, tablet, and desktop, for a seamless browsing experience.

+- **Secure Authentication:** Utilizes password and email-based authentication for user login and registration, ensuring data privacy and security.

+- **Interactive Navigation:** Features an intuitive navbar with active route highlighting, facilitating easy exploration throughout the website.

-1. **Diverse Collection of Artworks**: Explore a wide range of painting and drawing masterpieces, from breathtaking landscapes to captivating portraits.
+- **Diverse Collection of Artworks**: Explore a wide range of painting and drawing masterpieces, from breathtaking landscapes to captivating portraits.

-2. **Personalized Art Experience**: Customize your living space with unique artworks tailored to your taste.
+- **Personalized Art Experience**: Customize your living space with unique artworks tailored to your taste.
 Commission personalized paintings or drawings to express your individual style.

-3. **Interactive Art Community**: Engage with fellow art enthusiasts and creators in our vibrant online community.
+- **Interactive Art Community**: Engage with fellow art enthusiasts and creators in our vibrant online community.
 Share insights, exchange feedback, and connect with like-minded individuals.

-4. **Seamless Art Discovery**: Discover new favorites and explore emerging artists with ease.
+- **Seamless Art Discovery**: Discover new favorites and explore emerging artists with ease.
 Our intuitive navigation and curated categories make finding the perfect piece of art simple.

-5. **Effortless Buying and Selling**: Whether you're an artist showcasing your work or a collector seeking new pieces, our platform offers a seamless buying and selling experience.
+- **Effortless Buying and Selling**: Whether you're an artist showcasing your work or a collector seeking new pieces, our platform offers a seamless buying and selling experience.

 ## 2 npm Package
 - **Lottie React**